Liposuction is also known as “lipoplasty“, “suction assisted lipectomy“, “body sculpturing”, or “liposculpture”.

 - What will the day of surgery be like?

 - How will I look and feel after liposuction surgery?

 - Maintaining a relationship with your plastic surgeon

 Any one or combination of the following conditions may indicate that you are a good candidate for liposuction surgery:

 - Areas of fat deposits that are out of proportion with the rest of your body and do not go away with diet and exercise – so called “diet resistant fat”

 - Areas with minimal amounts of excess skin (Liposuction removes fat not skin) and good skin elasticity

 Liposuction surgery may be considered to treat areas of excess fat in the stomach, buttocks, hips, love handles, saddlebags, thighs, calves, ankles, breasts (including male breast enlargement), back, arms and neck Liposuction is equally effective in both men and women.

 Liposuction surgery usually improves contours.
-In some instances it may be used in a circumferential fashion, thinning an area.
+In some instances, it may be used in a circumferential fashion, thinning an area.
 Since the healing process is gradual, you should expect to wait at least several months to get an accurate picture of the results of your surgery.
-The small incisions used for access of the instrument known as a cannula, will fade over a number of months usually becoming barely visible.
+The small incisions used for access of the instrument known as a cannula, will fade over several months, usually becoming barely visible.

 During the initial consultation, you may be asked to point out exactly what areas of your body you would like to see improved.
 Pictures may be taken of you to help Dr. Sian understand your expectations and determine whether they can realistically be achieved.
 A determination of the elasticity of the skin will also occur.